 The Information Security Registered Assessor Program (IRAP) provides a comprehensive process for the independent assessment of a system's security against Australian government policies and guidelines.
 The IRAP goal is to maximize the security of Australian federal, state, and local government data by focusing on the information and communications technology infrastructure that stores, processes, and communicates it.

 - In 2014, Azure was launched as the first IRAP-assessed cloud service in Australia, hosted from datacenters in Melbourne and Sydney.
-These two datacenters give Australian customers control over where their customer data is stored, while also providing enhanced data durability in the event of a disaster through backups at both locations.
+These two datacenters give Australian customers control over where their customer data is stored, while also providing enhanced data durability in there are disasters through backups at both locations.

 - In early 2015, Office 365 became the first cloud productivity service to complete this assessment.

 - In April 2015, the ASD announced the CCSL certification of both Azure and Office 365, and in November 2015, of Dynamics 365.

 - In June 2017, ASD announced the recertification of Microsoft Azure and Office 365 for a greatly expanded set of services.

 - In April 2018, the ACSC announced the certification of Azure and Office 365 at the PROTECTED classification.
 Microsoft is the first and only public cloud provider to achieve this level of certification.

 - In September 2019, Microsoft's updated IRAP assessment scope expanded to include 113 services at the PROTECTED classification.

 - In December 2020, Microsoft released two incremental IRAP assessments for Azure and Office 365.
 These reports utilized the new guidance post the cessation of the Certified Cloud Services List (CCSL).
 The reports contain both an assessment of Microsoft as a Cloud Service Provider (CSP) and other services that are incremental to the 2019 reports across Azure, Dynamics, and Office 365.